 - any Customs duties, other duties and levies

 - the freight and insurance costs of transporting the item(s) to NZ.

 If you need to pay duty on your vehicle, we will base the duty on the vehicle’s Customs valuation only.
-This is decided according to the provisions of the Second Schedule of the Customs and Excise Act 1996 (NZ Legislation).
+This is decided according to the provisions of Schedule 4 of the Customs and Excise Act 2018.